platformatic/platformatic/docs/learn/beginner/crud-application.md

 label: Building a Todo API with Platformatic DB
 ---

-import newApiProjectInstructions from '../../getting-started/new-api-project-instructions.md';
+import NewApiProjectInstructions from '../../getting-started/new-api-project-instructions.md';

 # Building a Todo API with Platformatic DB

 In this tutorial, we will build a simple ToDo application using [Platformatic DB](../../db/overview.md).
 Platformatic DB makes it easy to create endpoints that return data from a database application.
 It automatically generates REST/GraphQL endpoints by mapping your database and then exposes these endpoints to your API consumers.